-Last year we highlighted that the Society intended to enter into a Bilateral Funding facility as part of its strategy to replace the funding drawn down under the Term Funding Scheme with additional incentives for Small & Medium Enterprises (TFSME) launched by the Bank of England in response to the Covid-19 crisis.
-We are pleased to report that we have now entered into a £250m Bilateral Funding Facility and Ebbisham No.1 has been created as a Group quasi-subsidiary company to ring fence the facility.
-Completing this transaction provides the Society with certainty in the repayment of the TFSME loan but also enhances the Society's capability to further diversify and grow its funding base into the future.
+As advised last year we have entered into a £250 million Bilateral Funding Facility and Ebbisham No.1 has been created as a Group quasi-subsidiary company to ring fence the facility.
+Completing this transaction provides the Society with certainty in the repayment of the Bank of England TFSME loans but also enhances the Society's capability to further diversify and grow its funding base into the future.